confessore/rexmit/README.md

 ## installation

 - please note that subsequent builds will be significantly less time consuming thanks to layer caching
+- initial build on an apple m1 is ~6min
+- successive builds are ~2min

 1. clone this repository